The Master (American TV series)

-The Master is an American action-adventure television series which aired on NBC, from January to August 1984.
+The Master is an American action-adventure television series, which aired on NBC from January to August 1984.
 Created by Michael Sloan, the series focuses on the adventures of John Peter McAllister (Lee Van Cleef), an aging ninja master, and his young pupil, Max Keller (Timothy Van Patten).
 Most episodes focus on the mismatched pair driving around in a custom van, helping people in need along the way, similar to the contemporary NBC television series, The A-Team.
-The Master lasted 13 episodes before it was canceled.
+The Master lasted 13 episodes before it was cancelled.

 Premise

 The Master follows the character of John Peter McAllister, an American veteran who stayed in Japan following World War II and became a ninja master.
 At the beginning of the series, McAllister, now an old man, leaves Japan for the United States in search of a daughter he did not know he had.
 This flight from his ninja life is seen as dishonorable by his fellow ninjas, including his former student, Okasa (Sho Kosugi), who attempts to assassinate him.
 Escaping with a minor wound, McAllister finds himself in the small town of Ellerston, where he believes his daughter resides.
 Along the way, he meets a drifter named Max Keller, who aids the ninja master in a bar fight, but is subsequently thrown through a window, a recurring event for the hot-headed Keller.
 Max desires to learn to fight like a ninja, but McAllister is reluctant to train him, feeling him to be too emotional.
-When Max gets involved in a dispute between Mr. Christensen (Clu Gulager), a ruthless developer, and the Trumbulls (Claude Akins, Demi Moore), a father and daughter who run an airport targeted by Christensen, McAllister decides to train him to survive.
+When Keller gets involved in a dispute between Mr. Christensen (Clu Gulager), a ruthless developer, and the Trumbulls (Claude Akins, Demi Moore), a father and his daughter who run an airport targeted by Christensen, McAllister decides to train him to survive.

 The pair go on to have many adventures traveling the country in search of McAllister's daughter, although the show was cancelled before she is ever found.
-Keller and McAllister often get sidetracked by oppressed people, and invariably McAllister uses his ninja skills to help save the day, hopefully teaching Max at the same time.
+Keller and McAllister often get sidetracked by oppressed people, and invariably McAllister uses his ninja skills to help.